Register the death within 5 days (8 days in Scotland) - this includes weekends and bank holidays.

 - Use the Tell Us Once service to tell government

 - If Tell Us Once is not available in your area tell government yourself

-You'll also need to tell banks, utility companies and landlords yourself.
+You'll also need to tell banks, utility companies, and landlords or housing associations yourself.

 Step 4: Check if you can get bereavement benefits